Kumakoala/ClearMarketPortal/README.md

 ### Installing

+cd into ClearMarketPortal-Node

+Do npm install

+npm start to run the server

+cd ../

 cd into ClearMarketPortal

 Do npm install

-cd ../

-cd into ClearMarketPortal-Node

-Do npm install.
+npm start to run the server

 ## Built With